 - (a) if the number of registered shares held by the acquirer exceeds 10% of the total number of registered shares recorded in the Commercial Register.
-Legal entities and partnerships with a legal capacity who are united in terms of capital or votes in a single management or in some other similar manner together with natural or legal entities or partnerships, who act in a coordinated way to circumvent registration restrictions, are deemed for the purposes of this provision to be one acquirer; the vested rights of shareholders or shareholder groupings (including the right, whilst retaining beneficial ownership, to contribute shares in companies over which they have full control or to remove the same together with the right to transfer shares within a shareholder grouping without restriction under this percentage clause and relating to the participation of individual shareholders, in all cases with full retention of voting power), who together already held more than 10% of the share capital at the time restricted transferability was introduced by means of a public notice on 25 January 2001, are not affected; - (b) if the acquirer, at the request of the Company, fails to confirm expressly that the shares were acquired in his/her own name and on his/her own account.
+Legal entities and partnerships with a legal capacity who are united in terms of capital or votes in a single management or in some other similar manner together with natural or legal entities or partnerships, who act in a coordinated way to circumvent registration restrictions, are deemed for the purposes of this provision to be one acquirer; the vested rights of shareholders or shareholder groupings (including the right, whilst retaining beneficial ownership, to contribute shares in companies over which they have full control or to remove the same together with the right to transfer shares within a shareholder grouping without restriction under this percentage clause and relating to the participation of individual shareholders, in all cases with full retention of voting power), who together already held more than 10% of the share capital at the time restricted transferability was introduced by means of a public notice on January 25, 2001, are not affected; - (b) if, when requested by the Company, the acquirer fails to confirm expressly that the shares were acquired in his/her own name and on his/her own account.

 After the share transfer has been approved, it is entered in the share register.
-The Company recognizes as shareholders or beneficiaries of registered shares only those entities entered in the share register.
-If the Company has not yet approved the acquirer on the date legal title is transferred, the acquirer is entered in the share register as a shareholder without voting rights and in this case, the relevant shares are deemed unrepresented at any Annual General Meeting.
+The company recognizes as share-holders or beneficiaries of registered shares only those entities entered in the share register.
+If the company has not yet approved the acquirer on the date legal title is transferred, the acquirer is entered in the share register as a shareholder without voting rights and in this case, the relevant shares are deemed unrepresented at any Annual General Meeting.